rodgersxy/Quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##License
+copyright (c) 2019 {Rodgers Nyakundi Mogaka}
+Anyone is free to use the code and improve it.
+No resctrions unless on commercial purposes